Life Extension Magazine®

 By activating proteins that protect against calcification, it can help reduce the progression and severity of atherosclerosis.

-Studies in animals and humans show that vitamin K2 intake correlates with improved markers of cardiovascular health, reduced risk for cardiovascular disease, and reduced risk of death from cardiovascular causes or any cause.
+Studies in animals and humans show that vitamin K2 intake correlates with improved markers of cardiovascular health and reduced risk of death from any cause.

 If you have any questions on the scientific content of this article, please call a Life Extension® Wellness Specialist at 1-866-864-3027.